01 What is a Christian wedding?

 04 Readings used at Christian weddings

 Certain passages appear so often at Christian weddings that guests recognize them on hearing.
-The selection depends on tradition, the couple’s preferences, and the officiant.
+Selection depends on tradition, the couple, and the officiant.

 1 Corinthians 13:1-13 NT · ~AD 53-54